raiyan1102006/Chinese_Restaurant_Process/README.md

 The script **main_.m** plots of the distribution of table size in log-log scale for T = 10,000 and p = 0.2, p = 0.5 and p = 0.7.
 The plots are given at the end of this document.

 ## Installation and Usage
 The scripts do not use any library beyond the default installations on MATLAB.
-Please run the **'main_.m'** script from the MATLAB interface, which will construct the desired plots.
+Please run the **main_.m** script from the MATLAB interface, which will construct the desired plots.

 ## Outputs